Frequently Asked Questions

 Windows and roof hatches will be opened to increase ventilation when temperatures are above 45oF.

-Selby Transportation Corp employees will undergo daily pre-arrival screenings and will be required to wear personal protective equipment at all times.
+Selby Bus Corp employees will undergo daily pre-arrival screenings and will be required to wear personal protective equipment at all times.
 Selby will provide PPE for all employees as well as hand sanitizers for all staff in dispatch offices, employee rooms, and bus garages.
 Transportation staff will be encouraged to wash their hands with soap and water before and after AM and PM runs to stay healthy and prevent the spread of infections.

-How will snacks and lunch be different this year?
+How will lunch be provided this year?

 Here are some of the school-wide dining services plans for this year, and below are specific changes by division.